 I know.
 What in the heck have you been doing all this time!! no one asks.
 Huh.
 I'm not even sure.
 But this much is true sure enough, developing a simple yet actually rather complicated rpg boardgame is, as the Hauflins would say, "Nothing to shake a bobble at and no mistake."
 One has to have time to play the game, and think about stuff, and then write stuff down (boring), talk about it for a while, go make another cup of coffee, play video games because Breath of the Wild is just that good, come back and talk about stuff again only more serious this time.
 And theeeeeen, if something's going to change well I don't know but all these files have to get updated and then you have to do a funny blog post -- who said that? okay blog post to get everyone up to date.
 Then print out new cards and stuff.
 It's ... alot of work okay.
 And also our sailing ship the "Endless Horizon" was caught in a storm and we ended up washed ashore with nothing but shoes that wouldn't fit and a talking volleyball that, frankly, kind of made us uneasy so we had to toss it out to sea ...only it keeps coming back and it just sits there, and we just sit there and we're like "...the volleyball is back again.
 What should we do now" and then the other person is like, "well we need food could we maybe just ignore it" and the other person is like, "no." So we have to take it with us.
 Okay that story is not entirely true ...sometimes the volleyball is kind of amusing.
 Where was I going with that?
 Oh yes.
 Delays. delays. keep typing the word delaaaaays just to make a point.
 So there we were.
 Stuck on a remote island, far from civilization and it's really hard to keep the computer up and running (I mean you should see the contraption we got going just to keep it humming, and don't even ask about connecting to the internet...) and yet somehow, trying to work on a game that, at best can only be played by the most dedicated of quite very special people willing to put ever so much time into building a set.
 Who would do it?
 Why would they do it!?
 You'd have to be pretty much bonkers to think that you could make such a thing (let alone share it with the world on a shoestring budget).
 But then, maybe not knowing quite what you're getting yourself into can be its own sort of benefit.
 Hang on.
 If we're connected to the internet then maybe we could just, ask for help?
 Eh?!
 What's that?
 "Hey mister Hobgoblin, whatcha doing there next to the elaborate contraption?
 Em, that part there is a rare one-of-a-kind transistor thingy (that we had to go on an epic quest just to find and there's only one and our computer can't work without it, let alone the coffee maker which is like, super important to us)."
 "Hey!
 Please don't take that!
 Stop!
 You there!
 I said .... .... ...."
 End transmission.

 Of course, the magic of the film is made all the more complete thanks to an amazing piece titled "Storybook Love," written and performed by Willy DeVille, produced and accompanied by Mark Knopfler.
-I couldn't decide which was the best version to point readers to and so have given three possible ways to experience the song, which is the same (studio) cut in all three of the YouTube videos below.
-The film montage version by Amelie1287.
-May contain spoilers.
-The music video version at Mark Knopfler's channel, featuring Willy and Mark with a few snippets from the film.
+Was able to locate two versions...
+The official music video version at Mark Knopfler's channel, featuring Willy and Mark with a few snippets from the film.
 A lyrics only version, if you just want to close your eyes and listen.
 Also a good choice for those who've never seen the film and want to know as little as possible.

 Excerpt from scene four courtesy of https://stuff.mit.edu/people/davidmac/princess_bride.html Sources: YouTube, Wikipedia, the happy places of our childhood